 Hilary Schaper writes creative nonfiction, primarily, lyric and personal essays.
-An art lover, she often finds inspiration in visual images—a painting by Edward Hopper, a portrait by David Hockney, a puppet show, even, a Guatemalan ceramic vase.
+An art lover, she often finds inspiration in visual images—a painting by Edward Hopper, a portrait by David Hockney, a puppet show, even, a spider web.

 She has received two Pushcart Prize nominations, earned Honorable Mention in New Letters’ Dorothy Cappon Contest for Nonfiction, and was a Finalist in Prime Number Magazine’s creative nonfiction contest.
 Hilary was an artist in residence at the Vermont Studio Center.